Health and Travel Plan

 If you rely on medication for a chronic condition, determine the active ingredients in these formulas and see if you can substitute them with plant-based remedies in an emergency.
 In fact, at least half of all medicines used in the United States have botanical ingredients.

 Obviously, most illnesses and disease pre-date the use of patent medicine and pharmacies.
-Even today, throughout much of the world, herb remedies are the mainstay of medicine.
-Willow bark and caffeine, for instance, are key to the formulation of aspirin.
+Even today, throughout much of the world, herb remedies are the mainstay of human and animal medicine.
+Willow bark and caffeine, for instance, comprise the basic formulation of aspirin.
 Gingko Biloba is a natural blood thinner.
 Golden Seal is a natural antibiotic.
 Angelica root is an anti-bacterial used as a local anesthetic.
 Chamomile tea has been brewed for centuries to treat fevers and flu.
-Feverfew is effective against migraines by boosting serotonin levels in the blood vessels.
+And Feverfew is effective against migraines by boosting serotonin levels in the blood vessels surrounding the brain.

 (Check our herbal medicine page for more information.)

-As in the case of dental care, changing bad habits and food choices can go a long way towards keeping your body illness-free in the years to come.
+In addition, changing bad habits and food choices can go a long way towards keeping your body illness-free in the years to come.
 Medical experts say many degenerative diseases are the result of misguided eating habits.
-Diabetes, some forms of cancer and gastrointestinal diseases get their start in the colon, caused by an easily avoidable imbalance of good and bad bacteria in the gut.
-And you can easily learn how to up the ratio of good to bad.
+Diabetes, some forms of cancer and nearly all forms of gastrointestinal diseases get their start in the colon, caused by an easily avoidable imbalance of good and bad bacteria in the gut.

 -----------------------------------------------